jaysoo/jaysoo.ca/_posts/2015-09-26-typed-react-and-redux.markdown

 }
 {% endhighlight %}

 This trades in the union type for a boolean flag to let us know why `todos` is `undefined` or `null`.
-This also makes our state much harder to reason about when we add in more and more flags and metadata.
+This makes our state much harder to reason about when we add in more and more flags and metadata.
 From my experience with real-world applications, doing this type of thing is hard to avoid without types.